ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC Session and OSCORE Security Context # {#edhoc-exec}

-In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{RFC9528}} with C as EDHOC Initiator and RS as EDHOC Responder.
+In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{RFC9528}}.
 When a new EDHOC session is established, previous EDHOC sessions associated with the same access token and the same pair (session_id, AUTH_CRED_C) are deleted, see {{m_3}}.
 The OSCORE Security Contexts derived from those EDHOC sessions are also deleted.

+As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the mapping between ACE roles Client / Resource Server and the EDHOC roles Initiator / Responder.
+The choice of mapping depend on deployment setting, for example which identity to protect, since EDHOC protects the identity of the Initiator against active attackers.

+This section details the forward message flow where C = I, RS = R, and the converse mapping is described in TODO.

-As per {{Section A.2 of RFC9528}}, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
+In this case, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.
+Either EAD\_1 or EAD\_3 MUST contain the EAD item EAD\_ACCESS\_TOKEN.
+It is RECOMMENDED that EAD\_ACCESS\_TOKEN is carried in EAD\_3, i.e. EDHOC message\_3.
+This provides confidentiality protection against active attackers.
+EAD\_ACCESS\_TOKEN MAY be carried in EAD\_1, e.g., if the CWT access token is encrypted for RS by AS using COSE_Encrypt0.

 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.

-In order to seamlessly run EDHOC, a client does not have to first upload to RS an access token whose scope explicitly indicates authorized access to the EDHOC resource.
-At the same time, RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
+RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
 Specifically, it SHOULD NOT be possible to perform anything else than POST on an EDHOC resource.

 ### EDHOC message\_1